 “I’ve never seen triplets,” Nikki said.
 “Are they identical?”

 “No, but they do look a lot alike.
 Same hair and eye color, same height and weight, they sound alike, and they’re super smart.
 They switch classes and their teachers never catch on.”

-“The thing I find amazing is that each one of them seems to know what the others are going to say, like they can read each other’s minds,” Jeremy added.
+“The thing I find amazing is that each one of them seems to know what the other two are going to say, like they can read each other’s minds,” Jeremy added.
 “I’m surprised every time you say they aren’t identical.
 They sure look identical to me, and I absolutely cannot tell them apart.”

 “I guess they ran the tests and it showed that there’s enough difference in their DNA that they aren’t classified as identical.
 But I agree with Jeremy, they do look and act like they are identical.
 I’m able to tell them apart because I know their differences, but I have to stare at them.”

 “You’ll love them as soon as you meet them,” Jeremy told the Emersons.
 “Despite Mike’s warning, like I said they are great kids.”

 “Yeah, I guess they are,” Mike said.
 “Any time you’d like to borrow them for a few weeks, I’m sure my mom would be very grateful.”

 That made Jeremy laugh.
 “As if,” he said when he calmed down.

 “What have you kids planned for the rest of the weekend?”
 Mr. Emerson asked.

 “I still have stuff to put away, Greg said.
 That’ll take me maybe fifteen, twenty minutes.”